Care and Treatment of Dog Skin Pimples

 • Exposure to sunlight (Actinic dermatitis seen in short haired dogs)

-• Canine Acne
+• Acne in Dogs

 • Sebaceious adenitis (lymph node inflammation)